 I briefly mentioned the game has puzzles in my opening paragraph, this is also true.
 There are many places where you must activate switches to make walls vanish or appear, these will either be pressure plates or switches which require you to use your giraffe’s mouth as a spanner.
 You will also encounter segments where you take control of a bee to operate switches and quite a few underwater segments.
 They wouldn’t be that bad but you can’t attack underwater so you must swim in order to avoid the jellyfish and other creatures.

 The enemy design within the game is amazing.
-From giant trees who drop their pants in order to be vulnerable, to giant creatures made out of a full-English breakfast – you won’t find enemies as cute, yet also wacky and evil, as this!
-Similarly, the level design is also top notch.
+From giant trees who drop their pants in order to be vulnerable, to giant creatures made out of a full-English breakfast – you won’t find enemies as cute, yet also wacky and evil, anywhere else!
+Similarly, the level design is also top-notch.
 With some levels having multiple routes and some having a lot of hidden paths and areas where the cupcakes and stickers lie, you can tell a lot of work has gone into designing them all.

 The music is also equally as good with its perfect tone and rhythm to match the on-screen action.
 The only issue would be that I wish there was more music within the game as you do start to hear the same music after a while – it’s not a big issue, just something I was aware of as I played it almost all the way through within two sittings.